shooshtarilab/scATAC.Explorer/README.md

 ```
 ![Screenshot of datasets with cell type labels](docs/seuratObjectConversion.png)

 Once converted to a Seurat object, Signac functions can be used to preform further analysis.
-A quick example of this is shown by generating UMAP projections of cells retrieved from GSE89362.
+A quick example of this is shown by generating UMAP projections and clustering of cells retrieved from GSE89362.
 ```
 library(ggplot2)
 > GSE89362_obj <- RunTFIDF(GSE89362_obj)